Nike-Inc/Fleam/mdoc/valves.md

 ## Using a valve

 A valve is used to slow stream processing when an external system is having trouble.
-Unlike an akka circuit breaker that fails quickly and moves onto the next item, a valve holds the failed item and retries a number of times.
+Unlike a Pekko circuit breaker that fails quickly and moves onto the next item, a valve holds the failed item and retries a number of times.
 If the item fails to process after a number of attempts it moves onto the next item.
 This keeps our pipeline from becoming a fast-track to failure and instead slows processing while failure conditions exist.